 I had a great childhood.
 Growing up with my three older brothers and three younger sisters was nothing short of beautiful.
-One of my brothers, Jerry, was exceptional at playing set drums.
-He probably still is.
-He played remarkably well since the age of about 6 and won awards at it.
+One of my brothers, Jerry, was exceptional at playing drum set, and he probably still is.
+He played remarkably well since the age of about six and won awards at it.

 You see, what happened to me at the drums is what Psychologists describe as the Dunning–Kruger effect.

-Have you ever wondered why your favorite player couldn’t just kick the ball into the net right in front of him while watching a soccer game?
-You were sure you wouldn’t have missed that much-needed goal if you were to be in the same situation.
-Well, you’re not alone, it happens to the best of us.
+Have you ever wondered why your favourite soccer player couldn’t just shoot the ball into the net right in front of him while watching a game?
+You were sure that you wouldn’t have missed that much-needed goal if you were in the same situation.
+Well, you’re not alone; it happens to the best of us.

 The Hierarchy of Competence

-- Unconscious Incompetence: The more incompetent a person is at something, the less accurate they are at self-assessing their competence because of invisible pockets of incompetence and knowledge gaps that they are not even aware of.
+The more incompetent a person is at something, the less accurate they are at self-assessing their competence because of knowledge gaps that they are unaware of and the inability to recognise the deficit.
 So we tell ourselves the story that we prefer to hear.
 At this stage, you don’t know that you don’t know something.
 This is not an ego issue; it’s an ignorance problem.
-The most helpful thing to do is to self-reflect and ask for feedback.
-Be open to receiving the feedback even if they are not very pretty, as they would most likely look if you’re incompetent.
+So the most helpful thing to do is ask for feedback and self-reflect.